Hyperoptic fb

 If you have lots of people, devices, or high bandwidth activities connected to your broadband, a higher-tier package might be better for you.
 These allow for faster data transmission, smoother streaming, and reduced latency during online activities like gaming or video conferencing.
 With a faster broadband package, you’ll also experience less network congestion, particularly if you have multiple devices sharing the same connection.

-For faster and more reliable internet, consider upgrading with one of Hyperoptic’s broadband packages, which you can explore here.
+For faster and more reliable internet, consider upgrading with one of Hyperoptic’s broadband packages.

 Most popular FAQs